Southern Illinois Salukis: Sports sponsored

 A member of the Missouri Valley Conference, Southern Illinois University Carbondale currently sponsors 16 sports—eight each for men and women—in NCAA-sanctioned competition.
 The most recent change to the roster of SIU sports came at the end of the 2016–17 school year, when the school dropped men's and women's tennis.

 Men's basketball

 The school athletics may be best known for the men's basketball program.
 Success for the Salukis has been recent and historical.
-SIU has advanced to six consecutive NCAA Tournaments (2002–2007), advancing to two Sweet 16s and accruing an NCAA Tournament record of 5–6 during that time.
+SIU advanced to six consecutive NCAA Tournaments (2002–2007), advancing to two Sweet 16s and accruing an NCAA Tournament record of 5–6 during that time.
 SIU is also the 1967 NIT Champions led by NBA Hall of Famer Walt Frazier.

 Chris Lowery was the coach of the Salukis and led the team to the NCAA tournament every year from the 2004–05 season through the 2006–07 season, where they made an appearance in the Sweet Sixteen.
 He was let go from the school following the 2011–2012 season.
 On March 28, 2012, Barry Hinson was named head coach.